Ilana B Katz Sand, MD

 Dr. Katz Sand has a clinical practice at the CGD Center where she cares for patients with multiple sclerosis (MS), neuromyelitis optica (NMO), and other autoimmune diseases that affect the central nervous system.
 She is heavily involved in research, and is currently the Principal Investigator on several studies at the Center where she collaborates with other clinicians as well as with Drs.
 Patrizia Casaccia and Matilde Inglese, with a focus on translational research.
 Current research projects include studies on the mechanisms of neuronal degeneration in progressive MS, an investigation of the role of the gut microbiome in MS, studies relating to the role of diet in MS, and research in NMO.
 Her work has been published in medical journals and she has presented at conferences including ECTRIMS and the AAN’s annual meeting.
 In addition to her own projects, Dr. Katz Sand participates in MS clinical trials.
 She is also involved in education, teaching residents and medical students at Mount Sinai, and lectures on MS and NMO to other physicians and patients.

 - Neuromyelitis Optica

 MD, Columbia University College of Physicians & Surgeons

-Internship, Internal Medicine
+Internship, Internal Medicine, Columbia University

-Mount Sinai Hospital
+Fellowship, Multiple Sclerosis, Mount Sinai Hospital

 Katz Sand IB, Lublin FD.
 Diagnosis and differential diagnosis of multiple sclerosis.
 Continuum (Minneapolis, Minn.)
 2013 Aug; 19(4 Multiple Sclerosis).